drew-gnaw/Notes/MATH215/1stOrderDE.md

 For example, the ODE $y'=3y$ is autonomous, since it doesn't depend on $t$ (assuming $y$ is a function of $t$).

+**Definition.** A solution to an ODE is a function that satisfies the ODE.